 A unique dark inclusion (DI) was discovered in Ningqiang which represents some of the most pristine nebular material ever studied (Zolensky et al., 2003).
 It comprises two lithologies, both of which consist of µm-sized olivine and pyroxene crystals, but in only one are the silicates rimmed by amorphous to microcrystalline material.
 These rims are thought to have formed through irradiation by bipolar outflows or FU-orionis flares from the nascent Sun, and in fact, this rim material is the carrier for Ar-rich, heavy primordial noble gases that were produced in a plasma (Nakamura et al., 2003).
-In addition, an amorphous carbon phase in this DI contains both the dominant 'Q' noble gases (for 'quintessence') and exotic 'HL' noble gases (enriched in both heavy and light isotopes).
+In addition, an amorphous carbon phase in this DI contains both the dominant 'Q' (for 'quintessence') and exotic 'HL' (enriched in both heavy and light isotopes) primordial noble gases.
 This porous carbonaceous host phase for the Q-gases has been characterized by Amari et al. (2013) as nanoscale graphene platelets (see photo below).
 An in-depth investigation into the carbonaceous carrier of the Q-phase was conducted by Fisenko et al. (2018) utilizing the L4 chondrite Saratov.
 They contend that the carrier of the Q-gases is a nongraphitizing carbon phase present as curved, few-layer, graphene-like sheets which were likely formed in the protoplanetary nebula.
 The DI in the Ningqiang chondrite must have been incorporated after parent body aqueous alteration processes were complete and subsequent to partial annealing, since noble gases would have been quickly lost from host minerals through such oxidizing alteration processes (Yamamoto et al., 2006).

 Photo and caption: Sachiko Amari et al., The Astrophysical Journal, vol. 778, #1 (2013)